puppetlabs/puppetdb/documentation/configure.markdown

 When set to `true` (the default), PuppetDB will upgrade the data in the database to the latest format at startup.
 When `false`, PuppetDB will exit with an error status if the format version is not the one it expects, whether newer or older.
+See the [PostgreSQL configuration section](configure-postgres) for some important requirements for the privileges of this user (role), and the [migration coordination section](migration-coordination) for an overview of the process.

 ### `maximum-pool-size`